orcunSarmis/Readme-Generator/README.md

   ## Usage

-  g
+  s

   ## Contributing

-  g
+  s

   ## Installation

   To install necessary dependencies, run the following command:

-  g
+  s

   ## Tests

   To run tests, run the following command:

-  g
+  s

   ## License

-  This project is licensed under the [GPL 3.0](https://choosealicense.com/licenses/gpl-3.0/) license.
+  This project is licensed under the undefined license.

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at g.
+  If you have any questions about the repo, open an issue or contact me directly at s.
 You can find more of my work at [john](https://github.com/john/).